 Brancaster Staithe is technically only half a village, merging with next door Burnham Deepdale to create a whole village.
 Despite this half status, it has a harbour, sailing club, two pubs, an activity centre, and not one but two seafood shacks – Fish Shed and the Crab Hut.
-We were also lucky enough to catch an Afghan rug and teak furniture sale in the village hall.
+We were also lucky enough to catch an Afghan rug and outdoor dining setting sale in the village hall.

 Our first full day in Brancaster we mostly celebrated my aunt ‘s surprise 60th birthday party.
 We had birthday bunting, the secret arrival of guests, and cake with miniature Catherine on top.